 P U B L I C A T I O N S

-Regenerating the Feminine: Chronicling the Radical Impact of Emerging Patterns in Psyche, Culture & Ecology, Forthcoming.
+Regenerating the Feminine: Chronicling the Radical Impact of Emerging Patterns in Psyche, Culture & Ecology, Forthcoming, University Press of Mississippi.

 “Securely Attached: Brazilians & Their Black Madonnas,” in Myths Shattered and Restored.
 Marion Dumond and Gayatri Devi, editors.
 Goddess Ink, 2016.